 Along with estimated GFR, urine albumin measurement and reporting is critical to the early detection and treatment of chronic kidney disease.
-Issues with the standardization of urine albumin measurement and reporting exist, making it difficult for providers to effectively use test results to inform treatment decisions and monitor patients' kidney health.
+Lack of standardization of urine albumin measurement and reporting makes it difficult for providers to effectively use test results to inform treatment decisions and monitor kidney health.

-- A variety of test options (albumin, albumin-to-creatinine ratio, etc.)
+- Multiple of test options (ex: albumin, albumin-to-creatinine ratio, etc.)

-- Confusion about type of urine sample to collect (random, timed, overnight, or 24-hour)
+- Confusion about the type of urine sample to collect (ex: random, timed, overnight, or 24-hour)

-- Arbitrary single cut-off value (30 mg/g) vs. specific cut-off values for gender, race, and age
+- Arbitrary single cut-off value (30 mg/g) vs. specific cut-off values (ex: gender, race, and age)

 In March 2007, NKDEP and the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) convened a group of international experts.
 The group began framing the issues associated with the urine albumin/creatinine ratio measurement and developing a plan to improve harmonization and standardization of the test.